 Failure to Yield Accidents

-If a driver fails to yield the right of way when required, it can cause a serious accident and devastating injuries.
+If a driver fails to yield the right of way when required, it can cause a serious car accident and devastating injuries.
 If you or someone you know was hurt by a careless driver who failed to yield, we can help.

-A failure to yield accident often occurs when there is a flashing yellow light, when a driver is making a left turn and fails to yield to oncoming traffic, when a driver ignores a yield sign, when a driver fails to yield to a pedestrian crossing, or when a driver carelessly enters a street from a private residence.
+A failure to yield accident often occurs when there is a flashing yellow light, when a driver is making an unprotected left turn and fails to yield to oncoming traffic, when a driver ignores a yield sign, when a driver fails to yield to a pedestrian crossing, or when a driver carelessly enters a street from a private residence.Proving Negligence

 Someone who is struck by a driver who fails to yield may be able to hold that person accountable through a negligence claim.
 Negligence is the failure to take reasonable care while driving, or to take the same precautions that a prudent or sensible driver would have taken in similar circumstances.

 All of these elements must be established by a preponderance of the evidence in order for the plaintiff to be able to recover damages.

 Victims of failure to yield crashes have rights.
-If you are in this situation, it is important to seek the guidance of a knowledgeable Fort Myers car accident lawyer.
-At Lusk, Drasites & Tolisano, we have helped many injured individuals pursue the damages they deserve after a crash.
+If you are in this situation, it is important to seek the guidance of a knowledgeable car accident lawyer.
+At Lusk, Drasites, & Tolisano, we have helped many injured individuals pursue the damages they deserved after a crash.